 \subsection{Limit in general domains}

 We now move to the statement of our main results.
-Our first goal is to generalize the main conclusion of Biskup and Louidor~\cite{Biskup-Louidor} --- namely, the convergence to the Cox process~\eqref{E:1.4a} --- from square boxes to a representative family of domains in the complex plane.
-We will take this family to be the class~$\mathfrak D$ of all non-empty, bounded, open sets~$D\subset\C$ with a finite number of connected components and boundary $\partial D$ that has a finite number of connected components each of which is of a positive Euclidean diameter.
+As noted above, our first goal is to generalize \eqref{E:1.4a} to a representative family of domains in the complex plane.
+Let~$\mathfrak D$ denote the class of all non-empty, bounded, open sets~$D\subset\C$ with a finite number of connected components and boundary $\partial D$ that has a finite number of connected components each of which is of positive Euclidean diameter.
 Note that~$\mathfrak D$ is closed under shifts, rotations, dilations and finite unions and that it includes all bounded simply connected domains in~$\C$.